vlntnwbr/mendeley-watchdog/docs/mendeley-vs-code-pull.md

 directory must exist and the file must be writable.
 Otherwise the process will exit.

+**WARNING** Note that the source file has no file extension while the
+            destination file does.
+The software appends the `.bib` extension to either of the provided filenames if a check determined that they have different one (or none at all).
+This behavior my be changed in future version so I recommend specifying the extension.

 If the environment variable `MENDELEY_BIBTEX_DIR` isn't set or its value doesn't point to a directory the application will also exit.
 This can be avoided by calling like this: